 Dani glanced over at Jimmy.
 His brow furrowed and he walked over to Edgar.
-She stood near the entrance, peering around, wary for any other motion.
+She stood near the entrance of the pharmacy, peering around, wary for any other motion.

 The entrance consisted of three doors; the one-way entry, the one-way exit, and a doorway that was used for the shopping carts.
 The glass across all three doors had been shattered and well-trod shards littered the tiled entryway inside.
 This place had been hit before, she reasoned.